 Method of assessment

-2 Understand areas of chemistry including properties of chemical elements, states of matter, physiochemical principles, thermodynamics and inorganic chemistry.
+2. Understand primary areas of chemistry including properties of chemical elements, states of matter, physiochemical principles, thermodynamics and inorganic chemistry;

-4 Demonstrate and ability to recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data.
+4. Demonstrate an ability to recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data to a foundational level;

 Back to top